Freiz Enzo Carbon Steel Series

 Secondly, nonstick is nonstick.
 Even with today’s PTFE- and PFOA-free ceramic cookware, a nonstick layer is still present.
 A good manufacturer will ensure it is tested and safe for cooking.
 This is why choosing a reputable manufacturer and brand is important.

 It is also important to understand the type of cookware you want so that you have reasonable expectations and can extend its lifespan.
-For example, you should not expect a carbon steel wok to be totally nonstick, nor can you expect nonstick cookware to be as durable as an iron wok.
+For example, you should not expect a carbon steel wok to be totally nonstick, nor can you expect nonstick cookware to be as durable as an iron frypan.

 This article focuses on:

-Last updated: 4 Jan 2025
+Last updated: 10 May 2025

 Here are some examples of ceramic cookware on our website.